react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-container.md

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>

+When using the static API, the component returned by [`createStaticNavigation`](static-configuration.md#createstaticnavigation) is equivalent to the `NavigationContainer` component.

 ```js
 import { createStaticNavigation } from '@react-navigation/native';
 import { createNativeStackNavigator } from '@react-navigation/native-stack';